we use ggplot2 for graphical representations

 Variability plot

 The sim_list object has a ggplot2::autoplot() function that provides a variability plot.
-The goal is to show statistics of the flows over the collection of spatial interaction models in the list.
+The aim is to display statistics of the flows over the collection of spatial interaction models in the list.
 The default representation focuses on individual flows as shown below.

 autoplot(models, with_names = TRUE) +